-Chris Wake Admin Support Worker.
-This role is to direct people to the correct service whether that be on the telephone or face to face and all other general administration duties.
+Chris Wake & Lynn Watson Administration/Reception.
+This role is to direct people to the correct service; whether that be on the telephone or face to face and all other general administration duties.

-Julie Lynn is an experienced Advice Worker at ShARP she is qualified to Level 3 in Advice and Guidance, she has been with ShARP since 1997.
+Julie Lynn is an experienced Advice Worker.
+She is qualified to Level 3 in Advice and Guidance and has been with ShARP since 1997.

-Eileen Bewick, has years of experiences as a qualified IAG worker, having worked for Citizens Advice.
-Eileen is our Lead Advice Worker.
+Eileen Bewick is our Lead Advice Worker.
+She has years of experience as a qualified IAG worker, having worked for Citizens Advice.

-Karen Level is an experienced advice worker who joined ShARP on 01 April 2015.
+Karen Level is an experienced Advice Worker.
+She joined ShARP on 01 April 2015.

-David Snowdon & Johanna Ferguson are our Advice Workers - Advice On Prescription.
+David Snowdon & Rebecca Rooney are our Advice Workers for Advice On Prescription.

 Jacqueline Lynn is our cleaner.

 ShARP exists to support local people.
-We are members of various groups locally, across the city of Sunderland and the North East, we aim to bring information of current events to local people and provide space for services to be delivered in the community.
+We are members of various groups locally, across the city of Sunderland and the North East.
+We aim to bring information about current events to local people and provide space for services to be delivered in the community.